vlad-timotei/wpgp-tools/README.md

 **Count and match these** is a user defined list of terms or symbols that will be counted both in original and in translation.
 If counts don't match, a warning will be generated.
 Separated by comma, no space, case insensitive.

-Filter strings based on warnings (count is accurate only on first page load): <br>
+Filter strings based on warnings: <br>
 ![image](https://user-images.githubusercontent.com/65488419/121800720-26715e00-cc3c-11eb-8b29-6e63f5db5b13.png)<br>

 ## #3 Locale specific Checks